 How to apply

-Please note that the Court is no longer accepting applications for the 2017 Year 10 work experience program.
+Please note that the Court is not accepting applications for the 2018 Year 10 work experience program.

-We kindly ask that you do not send individual enquiries or requests regarding a work experience placement in 2018 to the Supreme Court HR inbox.
+We kindly ask that you do not send individual enquiries or requests regarding a work experience placement in 2018 to the Supreme Court HR or Education inboxes.

 Each year thousands of VCE Legal Studies students participate in the Supreme Court's Education Program.
 The program operates every day of the school year and a group of dedicated volunteers guide school groups through the Court.
 The Court is always looking for new members to join its Education team.

 For more information about volunteering with the Education program click here.

 For further information about the program please email firstname.lastname@example.org .

 *PLEASE NOTE: Volunteering in the Supreme Court is an ongoing role and not suitable for students seeking work experience.